 The Utility Commission is contingently liable for their pro-rata share of the debt.
-The Utility Commission's contingent contractual obligation total approximately \$2,832,204 at September 30, 2018 and \$3,204,955 at September 30, 2017.
+The Utility Commission's contingent contractual obligation total approximately \$3,045,312 at September 30, 2019 and \$2,832,204 at September 30, 2018.
 On December 12, 2002 an intergovernmental agreement was made between the Utility Commission and the City of Fort Valley related to the MGAG contract.
 Under this agreement, in the event of any required payments pursuant to the provisions of the Gas Supply Contract the payments shall be made first by the Utility Commission from its revenues and assets before any required payments are made by the City of Fort Valley.

 USDA Rural Development - On April 15, 2011, the Utility Commission committed to participate in a project with the USDA Rural Development to add a 500,000 gallon elevated storage tank on the campus of Fort Valley State University, a new well and a chemical feed building.
 The USDA Rural Development will loan the Utility Commission an amount not to exceed \$2,387,000 and will award a grant for the project for \$1,848,000.
 The loan will be repayable over 40 years at an interest rate of 3.75%.
 The monthly payment is estimated at \$9,620.
 On April 15, 2012, the USDA Rural Development granted an extension until October 15, 2012.
 On October 15, 2012 the USDA Rural Development granted a second extension until April 15, 2013.
-At that time an additional 60 day extension was approved.
-As of November 13, 2014 plans and specifications have been approved by USDA.
+At that time an additional 60-day extension was approved.
+As of November 13, 2014, plans and specifications have been approved by USDA.
 The status of the legal services agreement, preliminary title opinion, updated litigation and judgment agreement and lease agreement with the City of Fort Valley are all open.
 After no activity on the project for 2015 and 2016, the project was rebid in 2017 with anticipation that construction would begin in 2018-2019.
+Pending litigation postponed the project and it was put out to bid again in 2019 with anticipation that construction would begin 2020-2021.